Navezjt/sd-webui-reactor/README.md

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):

 1. In active web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
-2. Please, wait for several minutes until installation process will end
+2. Please, wait for several minutes until the installation process will be finished
 3. When you see the message "--- PLEASE, RESTART the Server! ---" in your Colab Notebook Start UI section ("Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI" (*if you have any other Roop extension enabled - disable it before restart, otherwise this extension won't work*)
 4. Enjoy!